Old Abilene Post Cards

 A new law passed three years ago gives Texas a good method of adopting children, said Brother Nicholas.
 The true parents of the child never know where it is placed.
 They sign a release before a notary that waives all rights for claiming the child.

-The foster parents, after applying, receive a blank from Austin.
-The couple return it to Austin and in return receive a certificate.
+The foster parents then receive a blank application form from Austin.
+The couple return it to Austin and in return receive a birth certificate for the child.
 A regular questionnaire is answered by the foster parents.
 They must have three responsible persons testify regarding their reputation and habits.
 After the child is adopted then, by law, he has all the rights of a blood child, and he is to be treated the same.

 Asked how many children he has returned after placing them, Brother Nicholas said, "Only about 2 per cent and the reason for these were deficiencies that could not be seen as the child was too young.